Paul Newman represents Old Hollywood class and modern cool.

 Paul Newman was an educated guy, earning his Bachelor of Arts degree from Kenyon College in Ohio.
 After his WWII service, Newman took advantage of the GI Bill, and pursued a master’s degree at the Yale School of Drama, with the intent to one day teach Drama.

 The GI Bill only got Paul through his first few months at Yale.
-Then he resorted to selling the Encyclopedia Britannica door to door to make ends meet.
+To make ends meet, Paul sold the Encyclopedia Britannica door to door.

-Can you imagine hearing a knock at your front door, opening it, and finding a young Paul Newman there, selling encyclopedias?
-He was quite successful at it, too.
-(Not really all that surprising…)
+Can you imagine hearing a knock at your front door, and opening it to find a young Paul Newman selling encyclopedias?

 There was a Wife Before Joanne Woodward

-Newman and Woodward, who became almost as famous for their successful, 50-year marriage as they were for their impressive film careers, actually started their relationship rather scandalously.
+Paul Newman and Joanne Woodward became as respected for their successful, 50-year marriage as they were for their impressive film careers.
+But the Newman/Woodward relationship began rather scandalously.

-Paul and Joanne met in the early 1950s, and began spending quite a bit of time together in 1953, during the Broadway Production of Picnic—he had a supporting role in the show, and she was understudy to the female lead.
+Paul met Joanne in the early 1950s.
+In 1953, Paul and Joanne were both cast in the Broadway production of Picnic.
+Paul had a supporting role in the show, and Joanne was understudy to the female lead.

 “Guilty as hell…And I’ll carry it with me for the rest of my life.”

-Paul was repeatedly asked by reporters how he managed to stay faithful to Joanne when he so consistently worked on films with other attractive women.
-His answers were always sweet, comical, and complimentary to Joanne.
+Over the years, Paul was asked repeatedly how he managed to stay true to Joanne when film work constantly paired him with other attractive women.

 “Why go out for a hamburger when you can have steak at home?”

-Paul Newman Studied with Lee Strasberg at the Actors Studio
+Paul Newman Studied at the Actors Studio.
+And was Mistaken for Marlon Brando.

 Interesting side note: Newman was skipped over for the part of Dean’s brother, Aaron Trask, in East of Eden (1955).
 The role instead went to Richard Davalos, who then…did not become a star.
 Davalos eventually played a small supporting role to Newman’s Cool Hand Luke Jackson in Cool Hand Luke (1967).